Ultra-fast Hong-Ou-Mandel interferometry via temporal filtering: Introduction

 Photon pairs generated by spontaneous parametric down-conversion~(SPDC) are essential resource for photonic quantum information processing, such as fundamental tests of nonlocality~\cite{giustina2013bell,PhysRevLett.115.250402}, quantum communication over long distance~\cite{Azuma2015,Yin2017,Wengerowsky2020}, quantum metrology~\cite{Nagata2007,Slussarenko2017}, and boson sampling~\cite{10.1145/1993636.1993682,PhysRevLett.121.250505}.
 To push these technologies forward, there are two basic requirements for the SPDC sources: high quality of the photons and high clock rate for their generation.
 For the quality, tremendous efforts have been devoted so far.
 In light of the recent progresses on developing SPDC sources with high brightness, indistinguishability, and collection efficiency, the design of the source itself is approaching to the optimal one~\cite{PhysRevLett.121.250505,Meyer-Scott:18}.
 For the clock rate, it had been limited by the repetition rate of pump lasers mostly driven in the range of tens of MHz due to conventional laser oscillator designs.
-Recently, GHz-repetition-rate mode-locked pump lasers based on the photonics technology, e.g. electro-optical (EO) modulation were introduced to demonstrate ultra-fast generation of SPDC photon pairs at telecom wavelengths~\cite{Zhang:08,Jin2014,Ngah2015,Wakui:s} and very recently, the Hong-Ou-Mandel (HOM) interference \cite{PhysRevLett.59.2044} of the heralded single photons (HSPs) from independent SPDC sources with a GHz-order pump was also observed~\cite{d2020universal}.
-One can think of using even faster mode-locked lasers for pumping.
-Then a technical but essential question arises: is it possible to further increase the rate of photon-pair generation by simply increasing the pump rate?
-Or is there any intrinsic limiting factor?
+Recently, GHz-repetition-rate mode-locked pump lasers were introduced to demonstrate ultra-fast generation of SPDC photon pairs at telecom wavelengths~\cite{Zhang:08,Jin2014,Ngah2015} based on the photonics technology, by which the clock rate has reached to 50\,GHz~\cite{Wakui:s}, and very recently, the Hong-Ou-Mandel~(HOM) interference~\cite{PhysRevLett.59.2044} of the heralded single photons (HSPs) from independent SPDC sources with a GHz-order pump was also observed~\cite{d2020universal}.

-In this paper, we point out that by further increasing the pump rate, the spectral purity starts to decrease which prevents to realize high-speed and high quality HSP sources.
-The spectral purity degradation is caused by a sparse frequency-comb structure of the ultra-high-rate pump spectrum.
-Furthermore, we propose a simple method to circumvent this limit and demonstrate it experimentally.
+To observe the high-visibility HOM interference using such ultra-fast photon pair generation systems, employing narrow detection windows~(temporal filtering)~\cite{Halder2007,Tsujimoto2017,Tsujimoto2018,Miyanishi2019,Samara2020} is necessary, otherwise the adjacent pulses are accidentally considered as a successful event.
+Although this condition has been necessary in previous experiments, its influence on the interference visibility has not been argued, since the typical pulse interval was much larger than the timing resolution of single-photon detectors.
+On the other hand, when the pump repetition rate is high, the single-photon detectors can only partially identify the pulses.
+In such a regime, a theoretical model to deal with the influence of the pump repetition rate and timing resolution is required.